groyseth/New-Pro-Portfoilo-GR/README.md

 ## Description

 This is my professional resume.
-I utilized bootstrap to help create my resume.
+Utilized bootstrap to help create my resume.
 I also love the way it looks, enjoy!

 [Take a look at my live page!](https://groyseth.github.io/New-Pro-Portfoilo-GR/)